-- Ensure that you are getting enough rest and eating healthy, as much as possible. - Build and use social support.
+- Ensure that you are getting enough rest, and are eating healthy, as much as possible. - Build and use social support.
 Find people in your personal and professional life that you can talk to about what's important to you (emotional support) and that you can ask for help when you need it (instrumental support). - Engage in mindfulness practices.
-This could be prayer, spending time in nature, deep breathing, among others.
+This could be prayer, spending time in nature, or engaging in meaningful contributions to others.